greatspn/SOURCES/README.md

 ## Install GreatSPN

 Follow the [instructions](docs/INSTALL.md) on how to install GreatSPN on Linux, macOS or Windows.
 The provided binaries install a working subset of GreatSPN, which should be enough for most users.
+The binary installation requires *Graphviz* to be installed.
+Follow the instuctions on how to install it on your platform.

-## Compile GreatSPN
+## Compile GreatSPN from sources

-GreatSPN full functionalities are available when it is installed from sources.
+GreatSPN full functionalities (i.e. scripting) are available when it is installed from sources.
 Follow the [instructions](docs/COMPILE.md) on how to compile the framework from sources.